atom-dao/Learnweb3/Uploading-submissions.md

 </pre>
 - that was the last step. you have completed the submission.
--  once it is done this the code will be reviewed by us
+-  once it is done this the code will be reviewed by us.